facelessuser/BracketHighlighter/readme.md

 The `highlighting` method receives the following parameters:

 - **view**: the current view containing brackets
+- **style**: the style definition name that is to be used to highlight the region
 - **left**:  a bracket region for the opening bracket (could be `None`)
 - **right**: a bracket region for the closing bracket (could be `None`)